2018-2019 CCA Grants

 The history of feminist performance is one of radical storytelling, of showing how the personal is political and of carving out spaces in which women can feel, in the words of Holly Hughes, “at last, fully human.”

-Directed by Jumay Chu and Byron Suber, the Locally Grown Dance (LGD) will perform with live music featuring Powerdove, with senior vocalist Annie Lewandowski, senior lecturer is the Cornell Music Department.
+Directed by Jumay Chu, choreographed by Atelier 320, and edited by Jeffrey Palmer, dancers will perform with live music featuring Powerdove, with senior vocalist Annie Lewandowski, senior lecturer in the Cornell Music Department.

 From Here marries traditionally masculine silhouettes and feminine styles in an attempt to disavow the ill-conceived notions of the “feminist” wardrobe.
 This exhibition blurs the line that segregates “feminine” and “masculine” clothing in an attempt to redefine what it means to dress like a feminist.